 As of the date of this Information Statement, we are a wholly-owned subsidiary of GE.
 Accordingly, no public market for our common stock currently exists, although a "when-issued" market in our common stock may develop prior to the Spin-Off.
 See "-Trading Prior to the Distribution Date" below for an explanation of a "when-issued" market.
-We have applied to list our shares of common stock on the New York Stock Exchange under the ticker symbol "GEV."
-Following the Spin-Off, GE common stock will continue to trade on the New York Stock Exchange under the ticker symbol "GE."
+Our common stock has been approved for listing on the New York Stock Exchange under the ticker symbol "GEV."
+Following the Spin-Off, GE common stock will continue to trade on the New York Stock Exchange under the ticker symbol "GEV."